GoodGuide/ruby-style-guide/README.md

     `{` and `}` deserve a bit of clarification, since they are used for block and hash literals, as well as embedded expressions in strings.
-For hash literals two styles are considered acceptable.
+For hash literals, use the following style:

     ```Ruby
+    # bad - no space after { and before }
+    {one: 1, two: 2}

     # good - space after { and before }
     { one: 1, two: 2 }
+    ```

+    The one exception is for single-line hash literals inside of a block:

+    ```Ruby
     # good - no space after { and before }
-    {one: 1, two: 2}
+    let(:obj) { {one: 1, two: 2} }
     ```

-    The first variant is slightly more readable (and arguably more popular in the Ruby community in general).
-The second variant has the advantage of adding visual difference between block and hash literals.
-Whichever one you pick - apply it consistently.

-    As far as embedded expressions go, there are also two acceptable
-    options:
+    When using braces for inline string expressions, don't leave extra spaces:

     ```Ruby
+    # bad - a bit more readable, but much less popular
+    "string#{ expr }"

-    # good - no spaces
+    # good - no spaces, the most popular style
     "string#{expr}"

-    # ok - arguably more readable
-    "string#{ expr }"
     ```

-    The first style is extremely more popular and you're generally advised to stick with it.
-The second, on the other hand, is (arguably) a bit more readable.
-As with hashes - pick one style and apply it consistently.

 * No spaces after `(`, `[` or before `]`, `)`.